microsoft/spektate/README.md

 3. Then run `yarn start-backend` in one window to start the backend server, and `yarn start` in another to start the front end to view the dashboard for the hello world deployment screen!

+## Azure Web App Hosting

+You can provide an Azure Active Directory layer of authetication on top of Spektate.
+Follow instructions [here](./WebAppHosting.md).

 ## Command Line Interface

 To use the CLI for Spektate, head over to https://github.com/catalystcode/spk.